webhintio/hint/packages/hint/docs/user-guide/concepts/connectors.md

 All the built-in `connector`s run in any of the supported platforms:
 Linux, macOS, and Windows.
-The only caveat is that, for the `connector` that you specify in the`.sonarwhalrc` file, you will need to have the browser the `connector` is for installed as `sonarwhal` will not install it for you.
+The only caveat is that, for the `connector` that you specify in the`.hintrc` file, you will need to have the browser the `connector` is for installed as `webhint` will not install it for you.

 The current supported connectors are: